-- 1. Always follow the manufacturer's recommendations to safely operate the generator. - The salary report of the salary salar - 2.
-Have a carbon monoxide detector in the residence to alert you if fumes are building up. - 3.
-Keep an eye on the wind direction.
+- 1. Always follow the manufacturer's recommendations to safely operate the generator. - 2.
+Install at least one carbon monoxide alarm in the residence to alert you if fumes are building up. - 3.
+Monitor wind direction.
 Even with sufficient separation, wind can push CO into a house, especially if doors or windows are open due to a power outage. - 4.
-Never place a portable generator inside a building, under an overhang, or on a roof of a structure. - 5.
-Only refuel a generator after it has cooled down. - 6.
-Store flammable liquids/gasoline only in approved containers and no more than 25 gallons within your residence. - 7.
+Never operate a portable generator inside any building, under an overhang, or on a roof of a structure. - 5.
+Refuel the generator AFTER it has cooled down and AWAY from all ignition sources - 6.
+Store flammable liquids/gasoline (maximum 10 gallons) only in approved and tightly capped containers. - 7.
 Use remaining fuel in your car after the power is restored to limit the risk of fire or explosion in your home. - 8.
-Never back feed the portable generator into the Clothes Dryer outlet - 9.
-In accordance to the Palm Beach County Fire Code, "Portable combustion engines shall not be located within 20 feet of a building or rooftop" and the exhaust should always be directed away from the structure.
+Never back feed the portable generator into the Clothes Dryer outlet.
+Use a licensed electrical contractor to install proper hook-up devices. - 9.
+In accordance to the Palm Beach County Fire Code, "Portable combustion engines shall not be located within 20 feet of a building or rooftop" and the exhaust should always be directed away from the building structure.